 The rise in autism since 1995 parallels the rise in autism in socioeconomic groups that gained access to cell phones since that time (whites first, minorities after).

 Since 1995, mental health disorders in children have skyrocketed.
 Damaged paternal reproductive DNA has caused a large spectrum of difficult-to-diagnose mental health problems in children.

 The National Ambulatory Medical Care Survey shows, from 1995 to 2010, the diagnosis of mental health disorders doubled for those younger than 21, but increased by less than 6% for adults over the same period (Olfson et al 2013).
 Those born before cell phones were in wide use are statistically much mentally healthier.

 The data shows the magnitude of radiation-damaged paternal DNA stretches beyond autism.
 A child might inherit slightly-fragmented DNA and lose only a few IQ points; but many others that inherit moderate-to-severe fragmentation from their father will have life-long cognitive, social, and mental health problems.
 Such problems could lead to social instability in public schools and across society.

 No Toxic Green Cloud

 Rates of autism were flat around the world during the 1980s.
-Suddenly, in the 1990s a massive autism spike happened in the U.S., U.K., Canada, Japan and Scandinavia.
-Experts wrongly concluded there simply could not be any mysterious global environmental exposure that could reasonably cause an autism pandemic.
-So a bogus theory was born: autism has always been this high, but previous generations weren't smart enough to document autism correctly.
+In the 1990s, an autism spike happened in the U.S., U.K., Canada, Japan and Scandinavia.
+Experts in autism research wrongly concluded there could not be a global environmental exposure that could cause an autism pandemic.
+So a bogus theory was born: autism rates were always this high, but previous generations weren't smart enough to document autism correctly.

 Hispanic and black children lived in the same cities and received the same immunizations as Caucasian children, but they did not see an autism spike until almost a decade later, when their fathers began carrying cell phones at a higher rate.